sandeep194920/CodingPractice/11-[ui]-modal-dialog-I,II/README.md

 ### Details

 #### Modal I learnings

+##### 0. `position:fixed` vs `position:absolute`

+For modal backdrop it is better to choose **`positon:fixed`**.

+The main difference is that `position: fixed` places an element relative to the browser viewport (meaning it stays in the same spot when the page scrolls), while `position: absolute` places an element relative to its closest positioned ancestor (and moves with the page if that ancestor scrolls).

+We dont want scroll to happen and also fixed is always relative to browser's view port which is what we need.

+---

 **1. Hidden attibute on HTML element like `<Section hidden={true}/>` is related to CSS `display` prop on that element**